meixler/installing-configuring-and-running-ucspi-ssl-sslserver/readme.md

 Now, point your web browser to https://example.domain.tld/.
 If everything worked as it should, you should see a dynamically generated web page produced by index.py!

 ### Thank You
-Special thanks to Erwin Hoffman for his advice on how to get sslserver to see the dh param file.
+Special thanks to Erwin Hoffmann for his advice on how to get sslserver to see the dh param file.

 ### Questions?
 [Contact MTI](https://www.meixler-tech.com/contact.php).